animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 <!-- , but glorified in fancy lab coats and pedigree.-->

+Most of the modern medical system is a drug empire, with doctors taking the role of drug dealers.

 > [!TIP]
 > ### And Erowid wasn't there, and "swim" wasn't there, and Badpill wasn't there…
 >